vilksons/kodo/KChat/README.md

 ## What is this?

-These is ArtIntel (Artificial Intelligence), module of Kodo/Workspace.
+These is KChat (Kodo Chat A.I), module of Kodo/Workspace.

 ## How does it work?